lewisalexia/Regression_Project2_Zillow/README.md

 * Draw conclusions
 	* Identify takeaways from zillow data.
 	* Make recommendations for improvements to the dataset.
-    * Merge findings back onto the zillow database to predict value of the home.
+    * Merge findings back onto the zillow database to predict worth of the home.

 # Data Dictionary